Jan 25, 2024

 IDPs store and manage user identities and handle access requests.
 An identity comprises the credentials that define an individual (or device).
 These credentials are sometimes known as authentication factors, claims, or verified credentials.
 Authentication factors are a mix of:

 When an individual attempts to access digital resources, they will be asked to present one or more of these credentials.
-If the identity provider does not recognise the credentials, unauthorized access will be enforced.
+If the credentials cannot be verified, access is denied.
+IdPs play a central role in federated login systems and SSO workflows.

 Identity Governance and Administration (IGA)